modern-influence-of-ancient-warriors

 The Thegn and the Ceorl

 Anglo-Saxon law codes, such as those of King Ine of Wessex, lay out a strict hierarchy defined by the wergild (man-price).
 A noble thegn was worth 1,200 shillings, while a simple freeman (ceorl) was worth only 200 shillings.
 Archaeology mirrors this stark divide perfectly.
 High-status warrior burials, like those at Sutton Hoo or the Prittlewell prince in Essex, contain full sets of weapons (sword, spear, shield, helmet) and elaborate feasting gear.
 In contrast, the graves of common freemen often contain only a single spear or a knife (the ubiquitous seax), suggesting they served as the backbone of the fyrd (local militia).
+Some cemeteries reveal intermediate status where a man might be buried with a shield alone, indicating he could afford the most basic protective gear but not a sword.

 Pagan vs. Christian Warrior Rites

 The early Saxon period (5th-7th centuries) is characterized by rich weapon burials, where the warrior was literally armed for the journey to Valhalla or the afterlife.
 As Christianity took hold in the 8th century, these elaborate grave goods largely disappeared, replaced by simple grave markers.
-However, weapons didn't vanish entirely.
+However, weapons did not vanish entirely.
 Excavations at sites like Buttermarket, Carlisle and Winnall II show that some Christians maintained the practice of burying a warrior with his knife or even a spear, blending old traditions with new beliefs.
 This subtle shift in the archaeological record shows how deeply ingrained the warrior identity was—it was a status that society was reluctant to wholly erase, even in death.

 The Warrior’s Toolkit: Weapons of the Shield Wall